 b.
 Enrollment/Registration of Students

 i.
-All materials necessary for student registration can be obtained at the neighborhood school.
+Student enrollment will take place online via the online parent portal.
 Students enrolled in Special Education, Highly Capable, and Dual Language programs may be assigned to schools according to the placement of Teaching, Learning and Leadership Department, if other than their neighborhood schools.

 c.
 Duration of Assignments